 Advanced Training Program

 The Advanced Training Program in OMS continues the great traditions of education and excellence that were established by Drs.
 Walker and Sinn.
-The 14 full-time and part-time faculty in the specialty areas of oral and maxillofacial surgery, orthodontics, prosthodontics, and general dentistry are dedicated to providing outstanding care for patients and an unmatched education for the 27 residents, six year-long interns, and the many dental students who visit our program each year.
+The 16 full-time and part-time faculty in the specialty areas of oral and maxillofacial surgery, orthodontics, prosthodontics, and general dentistry are dedicated to providing outstanding care for patients and an unmatched education for the 30 residents, one year-long intern, and the many dental students who visit our program each year.

 Oral and Maxillofacial Surgery Facilities